-In addition to a K-1 Form, a member who has withdrawn cash or stock during the year may have additional tax liabilities and will have additional information that does not appear on their K-1 to report on their personal 1040 Schedule D form if they had a gain or loss from their withdrawal.
+In addition to a K-1 Form, a member who has made a withdrawal of cash or stock during the year may have additional tax liabilities.

+They will need additional information that does not appear on their K-1 to report on their personal 1040 Schedule D form if they had a gain or loss from their withdrawal.
 This information is shown on their withdrawal report.

 If they received shares of stock, this withdrawal report will show their cost basis in those shares.
-It is important that they receive a copy of this report along with their K-1 at the end of the year.
-Be sure to reprint all Withdrawal reports at the end of the year.
+It is important that they receive an updated copy of this report along with their K-1 at the end of the year.
+Be sure to reprint all withdrawal reports at the end of the year.
 You do not have to send in the withdrawal forms with your club tax filing.
-Just keep them for your records and make sure to distribute them to the individuals affected.
+Just keep them with your club records and make sure to distribute them to the individuals affected.

 And that completes the form review in Step 5.
-When you are sure everything is correct, you can to go to Step 6 and file your return.
+When you are sure everything is correct, you can proceed to Step 6 and file your return.

-And now, what we've been waiting for!
-Step 6 is where you choose to either e-file or to print and mail your federal tax return to the IRS.
-E-filing the federal tax return is free and included with your bivio subscription.
+You will either e-file or mail your federal tax return to the IRS.
+E-filing the federal tax return is secure and very easy and is included with your bivio subscription.
+We recommend it.